 Countdown to quota elimination

-Hanging like a cloud over 2005 — and raising the hackles of big textiles producers — is the scheduled Jan.
-1 elimination of quotas between the United States and low-cost exporting nations, with China looming as the 1,000-pound gorilla.
+NEW YORK — Hanging like a cloud over 2005 — and raising the hackles of big textiles producers — is the scheduled Jan.
+1 elimination of textiles quotas between the United States and low-cost exporting nations, with China looming largest of all.

 Industry Related Content